How Amsterdam Dance Event fused beats and business

 Investing in Amsterdam's future

-Now Zijlma is using ADE’s profile to invest back into the city and its residents, including through ADE University, which organises workshops and panels for Dutch and international students, as well as an ADE Global Intern program and the ADE Hackathon, one of a number of tech and innovation events designed to stimulate entrepreneurship in the dance and festival scene.
+ADE is investing back into the city and its residents, including through ADE University, which organises workshops and panels for Dutch and international students, as well as an ADE Global Intern program and the ADE Hackathon, one of a number of tech and innovation events designed to stimulate entrepreneurship in the dance and festival scene.